embarklabs/embark/site/source/_posts/2020-01-13-announcing-embark-5.md

 ## Polished blockchain configuration API

-One of the most conplex APIs has been Embark's blockchain configuration API.
+One of the most complex APIs has been Embark's Blockchain configuration API.
 That's why we've put a lot of effort into streamlining the settings and properties and removing the ones that happened to be redundant.
-On top of that, Embark not defines most of them as defaults, resulting in significantly smaller and less complex configuration files.
+On top of that, Embark now defines most of them as defaults, resulting in significantly smaller and less complex configuration files.

 The following configuration properties have been renamed: